Update

 Have your blood pressure checked regularly.
 Contact one of our clinics today!

-Prepare for COVID flyer Free COVID tests for uninsured, Medicaid, Medicare, VA or Indian Health services Call 1-800-682-2829 for learn more and sign up for free Access to tests and telehealth care for COVID or Flu.
+Free COVID tests for uninsured, Medicaid, Medicare, VA or Indian Health services Call 1-800-682-2829 for learn more and sign up for free Access to tests and telehealth care for COVID or Flu.

 Download a printable version of these flyers here.